-Parking lot driveways and walkways must comply with the following requirements:
+Parking lot driveways and walkways must comply with the following requirements: (3) Industrial Use.
+Ingress and egress for industrial uses must not be less than the

 (3) Industrial Use.
 Ingress and egress for industrial uses must not be less than the following: